MastMind/PE-infector/README.md

 # PE-infector
-Crossplatform tool for inject shellcode into .exe binaries (x86 and 64).
+Crossplatform tool for inject shellcode into .exe or .dll binaries (x86 and 64).

 Build: